chemardes/chemardes/README.md

 ### Hi there ☆ﾐ(o*･ω･)ﾉ

-Welcome to my personal Github!
-My name's Chelsea, and I'm currently studying Computer Science @ Queen's University Belfast.
+Welcome to my Personal Github!

-## Some things to know about me	ฅ(•ㅅ•❀)ฅ
-- **Will be starting my internship year in July 2023**
-- Passionate about learning new things and broadening my tech knowledge
-- 📖 Reading is a hobby of mine and I currently have a stack of books waiting to be read!
-(What I'm reading these days: LADY JOKER by Kaoru Takamura)
+I am currently a Computer Science undergraduate student who is deeply keen on expanding my knowledge on Mathematics, Technology, and the financial sector.
+My interest in this blend of topics, as well as my recent experience undergoing an internship with a fintech company, has introduced to me a niche field known as Quantitative Finance with which I am determined to break into.

+Though my formal experience has not yet encompassed the various aspects within this field, my genuine curiosity and determination provides a great drive for me to explore its complexities.

+I am using Github as a platform to showcase my personal projects ---- to be continued

 <!--